redawg/eda-demo/README.md

 > We use the token in our rule book.
 See below example:
 ![Alt text](<Screenshot from 2023-10-04 20-48-32.png>)

-> 3. Access to Service Now
+> 3. Access to ServiceNow
 > Create a custom Credential for ServiceNow in AAP Controller:
 > In this demo I use basic auth from AAP Controller to ServiceNow.
 >